Can I Sue Addictive Online Games?

 If You or a Loved One Seems Addicted to Video Games, Consult a Personal Injury Lawyer

-As you can see, gambling addiction is a medically and legally complicated subject.
-But both medicine and the law recognize that at some point, gaming can become a serious problem for some people.
+As you can see, gaming addiction is a complicated subject in both the legal and medical sense.
+Both medicine and the law recognize that at some point, gaming can become a serious problem for some people.

-If you or a loved one shows symptoms of a gaming problem, after consulting a mental health professional, you may want to get legal help from an experienced personal injury attorney in your area.
+If you or a loved one shows symptoms of a gaming problem, first consult a mental health professional.
+After that, you may want to get legal help from an experienced personal injury attorney in your area.
 They can help you understand your rights, go over your options, and decide what road if any you should take.